List of awards and nominations received by Prince Royce

 Prince Royce is an American singer-songwriter who has received awards and nominations for his contributions to the music industry, in the genre of bachata.
 His eponymous debut studio album has sold over 500,000 copies in the United States.
 It received a Latin Grammy Award nomination for Best Contemporary Tropical Album, gaining Royce his first Latin Grammy Award nomination in 2011.
 It followed up with two nominations for Tropical Album of the Year at the Billboard Music Awards in 2011 and 2012.
 At the Latin counterpart, it received two nominations for Tropical Album of the Year in 2011 and 2012, both of which he won.
 The album also won Album of the Year at the 2012 award show.
 A number of the singles from the album also received awards and nominations at the award shows including "Stand By Me", "Corazón Sin Cara", "El Amor Que Perdimos" and "Mi Última Carta".

 Prince Royce's second studio album, Phase II (2012) has sold over 250,000 copies in the United States.
 At the Latin Grammy Awards of 2012, the album received a nomination for Best Tropical Fusion Album.
 The album also received a Billboard Music Award for Latin Album of the Year and Billboard Latin Music Award nomination for Album of the Year.
 Its two singles, "Las Cosas Pequeñas" and "Incondicional", were also successful in garnering awards and nominations.
 At the Billboard Latin Music Awards of 2013, the two singles were nominated for Tropical Song of the Year, which was eventually won by the former.
 As of October 2013, Royce has received 75 awards from 153 nominations.

 Latin Grammy Awards

 The Latin Grammy Awards are awarded annually by the Latin Academy of Recording Arts & Sciences in the United States.
-Prince Royce has received nine nominations.
+Prince Royce has received fifteen nominations.